Siphon880gh/devbrain/Backend as a Service - Firebase, Firestore, Supabase, Authentication/Firebase, Firestore/__ Firestore PRIMER.md

 	const { API_KEY, AUTH_DOMAIN, PROJECT_ID, APP_ID, MASTER_EMAIL, MASTER_PASSWORD } = process.env;
 	```

 	- You may consider breaking the code apart into backend and frontend, or keep them both backend.
-This was discussed in [[Firebase, Firestore PRIMER - Authentication Process]] under section "Decide if separating the processes"
+This was discussed in [[__ Firebase Authentication PRIMER]] under section "Decide if separating the processes"
 	- Add database modification methods.
 You import methods from the firebase package or firestore package depending on which database you are using.
 Their documentations are at:
 		- Reference for Firebase classic Realtime Database: https://firebase.google.com/docs/database/admin/save-data
 		- Reference Cloud Firestore: https://firebase.google.com/docs/firestore/manage-data/add-data